Egg Roll in a Bowl

 This Egg Roll in a Bowl recipe delivers everything you love about egg rolls without the work or grease!
 Packed with lean protein, veggies, and a simple sauce, it is slightly sweet, a little tangy, and ready in about 20 minutes.

-Looking for more easy recipes that deliver big takeout flavor with easy to find ingredients and minimal prep?
+Looking for more easy recipes that deliver big takeout flavor with easy-to-find ingredients and minimal prep?
 Don't miss my recipes for Ground Beef and Broccoli, Shrimp Stir-Fry, Trader Joe's Dumpling Bake, and Orange Chicken.

 Browned turkey with coleslaw mix and egg roll sauce served over steamed white rice with sesame seeds and green onions.